custom-components/pyscript/README.md

 with the same `task_name`.
 The name can be any string.
 If `kill_me` is `True` then the current task is killed if another task that is running previously called `task.unique` with the same `task_name`.

+Note that `task.unique` applies across all global contexts.
+It's up to you to use a convention for `task_name` that avoids accidential collisions.
+For example, you could use a prefix of the script file name, so that all `task_unique` calls in `FILENAME.py` use a `task_name` that starts with `"FILENAME."`.

 #### Waiting for events